RickiBobbii/SVG-Logo-Maker/README.md

 ## Usage

 Once your installations are complete, run "node index.js" from the command line, make sure you are in the directory you want to run the file from.
-Answer the prompts and your new SVG logo will be generated under the file name 'logo.svg'.
+Answer the prompts by entering up to 3 characters, a text color, a shape, and a shape color (both colors can be a color keyword or hexidecimal number).
+Your new SVG logo will be generated under the file name 'logo.svg'.
+- To view logo, either copy path and paste into browser or download an SVG viewer extension in Visual Studio Code.

 ## Example